mateosss/matter/README.md

 # What does Matter do to my system files?

-Besides the need for the installer files to be in a persistent location, Matter needs to edit three files:
+Besides the need for the extracted files to be in a persistent location, Matter needs to edit three files:

 1. `/etc/default/grub`: For setting theme and resolution.